ImtiazKhanDS/blog_md/posts/2024/MonolithVsMicroservice.md

 ---
 date: "2024-10-12T18:49:00.00Z"
 published: true
-slug:MonolithVsMicro
+slug: MonolithVsMicro
 tags:
   - system design
   - Monolith
   - Microservice
 time_to_read: 5
 title: Monolith vs Microservice Architecture
 description: Some companies deal with Monolith, some say Microservice is the best.
 Lets find out which is used when.
 type: post
 ---